ioggstream/python-course/connexion-101/025-openapi-3.md

 the `x-` prefix.
 We won't go into these details during this course.

-To backport new fields from OAS3.1 to OAS3.0, you can use custom fields, eg. `x-summary` for the `summary` field:
+To backport new fields from OAS3.1 to OAS3.0, you can use custom fields, eg. `x-summary` for the `summary` field.

 ----